SumoLogic/sumologic-documentation/docs/apm/traces/spans.md

 ### Examples

+#### Compare performance of different release versions

-1. To compare the performance of different release versions defined by a custom tag `assemblyVersion`, you can graph the 95th percentile of latency of a microservice in the function of time by version.
+To compare the performance of different release versions defined by a custom tag `assemblyVersion`, you can graph the 95th percentile of latency of a microservice in the function of time by version.

 Use the **filters** or **facets** features to find the appropriate service in the dropdown and select it.
 Then, select to visualize duration’s 95th percentile and pick a group by time, for example, 1-minute granularity and the `assemblyVersion` custom tag that carries version information.
 That’s it!